-How to write an Issue Paper
+How to Write an Issue Paper and Analysis: A Stepwise Guide

 This guide will examine how to write an issue paper under the following titles: